 Being a Caribbean-American, I love discovering the differences and similarities between the Caribbean islands.
 I’ve visited former Spanish, Dutch, and (of course) British territories, but really want to visit the Caribbean Island With A French Flair: Martinique.

-Martinique is former French territory located in the Lesser Antilles between the islands of Dominica and St. Lucia.
+Martinique is a French territory located in the Lesser Antilles between the islands of Dominica and St. Lucia.
 It is a small island rich in history and offers a little bit of everything for groups, families, adventure seekers, lovers, and solo travelers.

 Fun facts about Martinique